-What is an energy-efficient housing?
+What is environmentally acceptable housing?

 Luckily, the nature of a dwelling’s decency is determined independently of its occupancy situation (throughout the year by a large family or only a few weeks per year) and the energy cost.